Pacemaker mediated tachycardia (PMT): ECG and management

 Pacemaker mediated tachycardia on ECG

-CRT devices (cardiac resynchronization therapy) may also cause tachycardias, and these devices produce slightly narrower QRS complexes (because they stimulate in both ventricles simultaneously).
-A tachycardia with Q-wave or QS complex in lead I suggests that the tachycardia is caused by the CRT device.
+CRT devices (cardiac resynchronization therapy) may also cause tachycardias, and these devices produce slightly narrower QRS complexes (because they stimulate both ventricles simultaneously).
+A tachycardia with Q-wave or QS complex in lead I suggest that the tachycardia is caused by the CRT device.